Tro0021/metro/README.md

 - ✅ Built using Godot 4.6

 ---
+CONTROLS

-For controls you can use the arrow keys or WASD and the space bar to jump
+For controls you can use the arrow keys or WASD and the space bar to jump and there's no combat for now as it is still being developed.

 ## 🛠️ Built With